Mine protected vehicles, 30-seater buses for CRPF convoys in Kashmir: DG

-The paramilitary has also decided to enhance the number of its bomb detection and disposal squads (BDDS) for its about 65 battalions based in the Kashmir Valley.
+The paramilitary has also decided to enhance the number of its bomb detection and disposal squads (BDDS) for its about 65 battalions based in the Kashmir Valley for anti-militancy and law and order duties.

+These new measures have been chalked out by the force in the aftermath of the February 14 Pulwama attack in which 40 personnel travelling in a bus, part of a convoy from Jammu to Srinagar, were killed by a suicide bomber as he exploded a vehicle-borne improvised explosive device (IED).

 "We are enhancing our counter-IED capabilities in Kashmir.
 We are procuring and sending more MPVs and are bullet-proofing force buses.
 As it is difficult to armour large buses, we are looking at procuring small 30-seater buses that can be better armour plated," CRPF Director General (DG) R R Bhatnagar told PTI.